 In areas where teeth have been lost, the bone naturally shrinks and resorbs over time.
-There can be bone loss around an existing tooth, due to infection, fracture, gum disease or trauma.
-In the past, these patients have had few choices and were usually not candidates for dental implants.
-State-of-the-art techniques in bone grafting allow for placement of implants of proper length and width and the ability to restore functionality and esthetic appearance.
-Grafting to augment the site may be necessary prior to implant placement (in cases of severe bone loss) or often at the same time as implant placement.
-There are many bone grafting techniques and materials available, including minimally invasive treatment options.
-Some types of grafting may require a 4-6 month healing period Dr. Cullum will recommend the best technique and materials based on your specific needs.
+There can be bone loss around an existing tooth due to infection, fracture, gum disease, or trauma.
+Grafting the site may be necessary prior to implant placement in cases of severe bone loss, bone grafting can often be done at the same time as implant placement.
+There are many developed bone grafting techniques and materials available, including minimally invasive treatment options.
+Some types of bone grafting may require a 4-6 month healing period.
+Dr. Cullum will recommend the best technique and materials based on your specific needs.

-In the upper jaw after tooth loss the sinus remodels lower which reduces the height of available bone for implant placement.
-This can vary significantly from patient to patient and with the length of time since tooth loss.
+After tooth loss in the upper jaw, the sinus remodels lower which reduces the height of available bone for implant placement.
+Bone height between the sinus and gums can vary significantly from patient to patient, depending on many factors, including the length of time since tooth loss.
 Elevation of the sinus floor with grafting can allow for implant placement.
-Many minimally invasive treatment options allow the implant to be placed at the same time as elevation to reduce the healing period.
+Many minimally invasive treatment options allow for the implant to be placed at the same time as the sinus elevation to reduce the healing period and minimize discomfort.

 Ridge Expansion is a minimally invasive technique used to restore bone loss when the ridge gets too thin to place implants.
 Ridge Expansion stimulates healing from within the bone cavity, allowing for the possibility of simultaneous implant placement in the same surgery.